Hayona/hayona-cookies/README.md

 ## Screenshots

-### Add a customisable cookie banner to the top of your website
+### Add a customizable cookie banner to the top of your website

 ![Cookie banner](/assets/screenshot-1.png?raw=true)